Luphen1/Healthcare-Portfolio-Project/README.md

 - [Tools](#Tools)

- I analyzed a dataset of 1000 records using Python JupyterNotebook, leveraging libraries such as pandas for data manipulation, NumPy for statistical insights, and seaborn and matplotlib for data visualization.
+ I analyzed a dataset of 1000 records using Python JupyterNotebook, leveraging libraries such as pandas for data manipulation, NumPy for statistical insights, seaborn and matplotlib for data visualization.

 - [Data Cleaning/Data Analysis](#Data_Cleaning/Data_Analysis)

 In the initial data preparation, I performed the following tasks below:

 Data loading and inspection.

-Handling for missing values.
-Checking for duplicate values.
+Checking for duplicate values and inconsistencies.
-Data preprocessing.

 - [Explanatory Data Analysis](#Explanatory_Data_Analysis)